meganga/portfolio_using_bootstrap/README.md

 This project was given as a homework exercise in the coding boot-camp I attended: https://www.freecodingbootcamp.org/.

- This project was possible because of the coaching I received from the boot-camp and  the courses I watched on the "f: https://frontendmasters.com/.
+ This project was possible because of the coaching I received from the boot-camp and  the courses I watched on the "Front-end Masters": https://frontendmasters.com/.